azpilot2211/website-starter-files/README.md

 # Responsive starter files for website

-This is a README file for the Website Starter HTML page.
+This is the README file for the website starter files.

 ## Description